betarelease/betarelease.github.com/source/_posts/2012-10-06-SiriMingle.markdown

 Email this certificate and install it on your phone by opening the email and opening the attachment.

+{% img left /images/sirimingle_cert.png 300 500 %}
+{% img right /images/dns_entry.png 300 500 %}

 Once the cert is installed change the dns settings for the network and add the IP address of your Ubuntu machine before the other DNS server entry.

 Now your phone is ready to talk to your Siriproxy server.